pharmacometric/pharmacometric-shiny-template-sims/includes/body/model_information.md

  - __User customizable interface__.
 This means the user can move around the panels to desired locations on the screen.
 They may also change the title of the panels to suit their needs.
  - __Panel location and features saved across sessions__.
 This means that after re-arrangement of panels, changing panel colors or titles, one may refresh the page and the settings are retained.
- - Simulation inputs are already setup.
+ - __Simulation inputs are already setup__ .
 Fields for setting up simulations, and regimen table for building regimen to compare groups are already set-up and configured in the server
- - Auto detection of parameters and creation of inputs.
+ - __Auto detection of parameters and creation of inputs__.
 Parameters within the mrgsolve file will automatically be detected and input fields will be created for them to allow the user to vary them.
- - Plot creation is configured.
+ - __Plot creation is configured__.
 Simulation results will be used to create plots.
 Settings for plots can be toggled using the cog symbol on the right side of the plot panel.
- - Summary of result and raw output.
+ - __Summary of result and raw output__.
 The results are configured to be automatically summarized to obtain key PK parameters.
- - Configured for speed.
+ - __Configured for speed__.
 Continue effort is being made to improve the template to ensure great performance for simulation apps.

- - Aesthetics for completion.
+ - __Aesthetics for completion__.
 App title are formatted to look professional.
 A sample icon is also provided, which may be replaced when updating the template to suit your need.